Reflections on the Origins of Religious Thought

 Community and Social Stability

-One of the most significant benefits of religion for people is the sense of community cohesion and support.
-Humans after all are a highly socialized species of animal.
-We thrive in association with family and friends, and suffer when isolated.
-Research by staff of the Duke University Center for Spirituality, Theology, and Health bears directly on this point.
-People with strong religious beliefs and regular church attendance were shown to have lower blood pressure, stronger immune systems, lower mortality rates from cancer and heart disease, and slower mental decline when diagnosed with Alzheimer’s Disease.
-Regular church goers also recovered faster from depression and were less likely to become seriously depressed (Koenig, 2007).
-Clearly, organized religion provides measurable benefits in some people’ lives.
-However, another study by this same group of researchers looked at 748 patients undergoing percutaneous coronary intervention or elective catheterisation in nine medical centers in the U.S. In the study 371 patients were prayed for and 377 received no prayer (at least no prayer from the assigned intercessors assigned in this study).
+However, another study by this same group of researchers looked at 748 patients undergoing percutaneous coronary intervention or elective catheterization in nine medical centers in the U.S. In the study, 371 patients were prayed for and 377 received no prayer (at least no prayer from the assigned intercessors in this study).
 The findings indicated no difference for those prayed for (vs. not prayed for) on the likelihood of in-hospital major adverse cardiovascular events.
-Similarly, the investigators concluded that neither distant intercessory prayer nor touch therapy had discernable effects on: the rate of healing after surgery; 6-month readmission rates, or death; or 6-month major adverse cardiovascular events (Krucoff, et al., 2005) .
+Similarly, the investigators concluded that neither distant intercessory prayer nor touch therapy had discernible effects on: the rate of healing after surgery; 6-month readmission rates, or death; or 6-month major adverse cardiovascular events (Krucoff, et al., 2005) .
+In other words, unsolicited intercessory prayer doesn't work.
 The true value of religion apparently lies in the sense of shared community, and positive mental attitude that it fosters, and not intercession with the supernatural.

 Putting it all Together

-Religion provides for many human needs, but often our religious beliefs prevent us from confronting who we really are.
-We cannot escape our roots.
-Sure, we can change our names, our place of residence, our jobs, even our religious affiliation; but we can’t change the reality that we are just an evolved primate.
-Look at our closest simian relatives; we differ from them in quantitative, not qualitative, ways.
-This is also confirmed by comparison of the human genome with those of the great apes.
-Our supposedly “modern” thought processes and actions, whether as individuals or groups, are built on 5 million years of evolved behaviors.
+Religion seems to be an unavoidable consequence of those evolved traits that provided survival advantages for modern humans.
+Belief in supernatural causation of natural phenomena, and assignment of human (or animal) characteristics to the supernatural forces were a logical outgrowth of the increased size and complexity of the modern human brain.
+With the development of complex symbolic thought (and speech), imagination, curiosity, pattern seeking ability, and agent detection, “religious” thought would be a predictable outcome.
 It is hard to conceive that the human brain’s ability to achieve a transcendental state conferred a survival or reproductive advantage on our early ancestors.
 After all, going into trances or imbibing psychoactive substances is not a normal state of being.
 Nor would all members of a family or tribal group participate in the process - someone has to stand watch.
 Beliefs and rituals do not stave off predators in the night or enhance food gathering abilities.
 Rather, the ability of the human mind to achieve a transcendental state on occasion must simply have been a coincidental by-product of our highly evolved brains and sensory organs.
-Religion apparently was an unavoidable consequence of those evolved traits that do provide survival advantages.

 The functions served by religion correspond to needs that define us as human beings.
 We wouldn’t be human if we didn’t question the world around us, and our place in it.
 We wouldn’t be human if we could survive easily without a stable social group.
-We wouldn’t be human if we didn’t occasionally push the envelope of acceptable behavior and implore the forces controlling the world to make our personal wishes come true.
+We wouldn’t be human if we didn’t occasionally push the envelope of acceptable behavior, or implore the forces controlling the world to make our personal wishes come true.

 For nearly 60,000 of the past 70,000 years homo sapiens lived by following a foraging lifestyle.
 Religious beliefs and practices then likely fell within the range of belief systems expressed by present day foraging groups.
 It can be supposed that the earliest humans regarded the supernatural in much the same way that aboriginal Australians, the Zhu Twasi of southern Africa, or the BaMbuti of central Africa do even today.
 For these people, every tree, flower, hill, stream, and lake is inhabited by an ancestral spirit - a deity from the time of creation who still keeps watch over the world.
-Far from being “primitive” or un-enlightened, these ancient belief systems would have shown great depth of thought and complexity.
-The move from hunting and gathering to an economy based on settled agriculture did not occur suddenly, but was affected by a slow transition over the course of several millennia at several centers around the globe (Balter, 2007).
-As religions became integrated with civic authority - a result of the gradual development of settled agriculture - the role of the religious leader changed as well.
-The intercessor with the divine became a priest; the temple priest/priestess became a guide to ritual practices, and no longer provided a linkage through their person directly with the divine (J. Campbell, 1988).
-Rituals became codified in scriptural texts as belief systems grew into organized religions.
-Ritual practices included sacrifice to, and appeasement of, the spirits or gods; prayer and requests for personal intercession; ritual washing; and communion with, or consuming of, the god spirit itself.
+Far from being “primitive” or un-enlightened, these ancient belief systems show great depth of thought and complexity.
+Specialization of abilities in early foraging groups would have included healers and shamen along with hunters, basket makers, potters, etc. The ability of these shamen to access the spiritual realm through trances made them the go-betweens and intercessors with the supernatural forces.

-“This act of choice - which the term heresy originally meant - leads back to the problem that orthodoxy was invented to solve: How can we tell truth from lies?
+This act of choice - which the term heresy originally meant - leads back to the problem that orthodoxy was invented to solve: How can we tell truth from lies?
 What is genuine, and connects us with one another and reality, and what is shallow, self-serving or evil?
 Anyone who has seen foolishness, sentimentality, delusion, or murderous rage disguised as God’s truth knows that there is no easy answer to the problem that the ancients called discernment of spirits.
 Orthodoxy tends to distrust our capacity to make such discriminations and insists on making them for us.
 Given the notorious human capacity for self-deception, we can, to an extent, thank the church for this.
-Many of us, wishing to be spared hard work, gladly accept what traditions teaches.”
+Many of us, wishing to be spared hard work, gladly accept what tradition teaches.”

 A problem arises when the purposes of religion - the functions it serves in human lives - get out of balance.
 Religion promotes individual and group identity, community stability, and proper norms of behavior.
 On the plus side, belonging to, and being accepted by, a group improves health and the quality of life, and also addresses some of our most basic psychological needs as a species.
 However, identifying strongly with one group often makes people see themselves as “better” than others - classic xenophobia.
 A continuing tension exists between strengthening community and individual identity and the call to respect all people and their varied belief systems.
+Given that everything is about me, why should I take the time to learn about others, their needs and interests?
+How does that benefit me?
+Even when I know that others are looking out for my interests, isn't that the way it should be?
+Why should I reciprocate, especially when I might be inconvenienced?

 Religion is beneficial when it: